 Assam to be under lockdown from 6 pm on Tuesday till Mar 31

 Assam will be under lockdown from 6 pm on Tuesday till March 31 in the wake of the novel coronavirus pandemic.
-The decision has been taken by Chief Minister Sarbananda Sonowal and disclosed by State Health Minister Himanta Biswa Sarma said.
+The decision was taken by Chief Minister Sarbananda Sonowal and announced by state Health Minister Himanta Biswa Sarma at a press conference.

 He also asked them to keep a watch on the traders so that there was no hoarding of essential items and spike in the prices of essential commodities.
-Sonowal said the people should maintain self-quarantine, emphasising that the golden protocol to check the transmission of the deadly virus was observance of social-distancing and 'avoidance of all kinds of social gathering.
+Sonowal said that the people should maintain self- quarantine, emphasising that the golden protocol to check the transmission of the deadly virus was observance of social- distancing and 'avoidance of all kinds of social gathering.

 The chief minister, however, said with cooperation from the people, the severity of the new coronavirus and its fatality could be minimised to a great extent.
 Sonowal also asked the DCs to take the help of 'gaon burahs' (village headmen) 'line sardars' (headman) in the tea garden areas and other organisations to generate awareness and make the people understand in details the severity of the virus and the rate at which it spreads from one infected person to others.